What sets NROTC at the University of South Carolina apart from the rest?

-- Tutoring is provided for free by the unit in both calculus and physics classes, and a Study Hours program is in place to assist students who are
+- Tutoring is provided for free by the unit for both calculus and physics classes, and a Study Hours program is in place to assist students who are

 Emphasis in and support for physical fitness:

-- All midshipmen and STA-21/MECEP are expected to maintain (for Navy options) a PFA score of Excellent or (for Marine Options) a PFT score of 275.
+- All midshipmen and STA-21 OC's/MECEP's must maintain a PFA score of Good or better (Navy Option) or a PFT score of 225 or

 Battalion-centered clubs for almost every Navy community:

-Blue & Gold focuses on the surface combatants of the United States Navy and the larger surface warfare community.
+Blue & Gold Society focuses on the surface combatants of the United States Navy and career

-Semper Fi is required for Marine Options and provides instruction and guidance for aspiring Marine Officers.
+Semper Fidelis Society is required for Marine Options and MECEPs, and prepares aspiring Marine

-A battalion that supports itself and its community
+A battalion that supports itself and the community: